 Rear Admiral Bob Besal has been a member of Mission: Readiness since 2010.
 Before retiring from the Navy in 2002, Admiral Besal served as Commander of the Operational Test and Evaluation Force and as Commander of the Naval Safety Center.
 He commanded two ships and a carrier-based attack squadron: USS America (aircraft carrier CV 66), the logistics ship USS Savannah, and carrier-based Attack Squadron 75, embarked in USS John F. Kennedy during Desert Storm.
 Since retiring from the Navy, Admiral Besal has worked in aviation safety, training, and development.
 He is a graduate of Auburn University.

-Ponds holds a BA from The University of Alabama; MS National Security Strategy, National Defense University; MS Military Studies, Marine Corps Command and Staff College; and MS Information Systems Technology, The George Washington University.
-He is a graduate of the Darden Corporate School of Business, and the National Association of Corporate Directors Executive Leadership Seminar; Defense Support of Civil Authorities and Emergency Management / Civil Support Executive Leadership Seminar; and Combined Force Maritime Component Commander and Joint Force Maritime Component Commander training and instruction.
+Ponds holds a B.A. from The University of Alabama; M.S.
+National Security Strategy, National Defense University; M.S.
+Military Studies, Marine Corps Command and Staff College and M.S.
+Information Systems Technology, The George Washington University.
+He is a graduate of the Darden School of Business, Corporate Business School; National Association of Corporate Directors Executive Leadership Seminar; Defense Support of Civil Authorities and Emergency Management / Civil Support Executive Leadership Seminar; and Combined Force Maritime Component Commander and Joint Force Maritime Component Commander training and instruction.

 Read More About